brevzin/cpp_proposals/2996_reflection/reflection.md

 Lock3 implemented the equivalent of much that is proposed here in a fork of Clang (specifically, it worked with the P1240 proposal, but also included several other capabilities including a first-class injection mechanism).

 EDG has an ongoing implementation of this proposal that is currently available on Compiler Explorer (thank you, Matt Godbolt).

+Additionally, Bloomberg has open sourced a fork of Clang which provides a second implementation of this proposal, also available on Compiler Explorer (again thank you, Matt Godbolt), which can be found here: [https://github.com/bloomberg/clang-p2996](https://github.com/bloomberg/clang-p2996).

-Nearly all of the examples below have links to compiler explorer demonstrating them.
+Nearly all of the examples below have links to Compiler Explorer demonstrating them in both the EDG and Clang.

-The implementation is not complete (notably, for debugging purposes, `name_of(^int)` yields an empty string and `name_of(^std::optional<std::string>)` yields `"optional"`, neither of which are what we want).
-The implementation will evolve along with this paper.
+Neither implementation is complete (notably, splicing of templates has not yet been implemented), both have their "quirks", and both will evolve alongside this paper.
-The EDG implementation also lacks some of the other language features we would like to be able to take advantage of.
+They also lack some of the other proposed language features that dovetail well with reflection; most notably, expansion statements are absent.
-In particular, it does not support expansion statements.
 A workaround that will be used in the linked implementations of examples is the following facility:

 ::: bq